Infomaker/NPWriterDevelopers/getting-started/index.md

 # {{ page.title }}

-**{{ page.writer }} consists of the NPWriter core project, which provides core editing functionality, and optional plugin projects that extends the functionality of the writer.
-In this article you will find instructions of how to download and start the {{ page.writer }} locally and how to start developing your first plugin.**
+**In this article you will find instructions of how to download and start the {{ page.writer }} locally and how to start developing your first plugin.**

-## Prerequisites
+## Before you start

 To use  {{ page.writer }} you need to use the latest version of Google Chrome
 {{ page.writer }} requires Node.js version 6.9.1

 Start by installing Node.js on your machine.